generalui/pivotaltracker/README.md

 + [Project Integrations](https://www.pivotaltracker.com/help/api/rest/v5#Project_Integrations "Pivotal Tracker API Documentation - Project Integrations")
 + [Exports](https://www.pivotaltracker.com/help/api/rest/v5#Exports "Pivotal Tracker API Documentation - Exports")
 + [Source Commits](https://www.pivotaltracker.com/help/api/rest/v5#Source_Commits "Pivotal Tracker API Documentation - Source Commits")
+* Configurable underscore vs. camel case naming convention

 ## License (MIT)

-Copyright (c) 2014 Sabra Pratt pratt.sabra@gmail.com
+Copyright (c) 2014 General UI support@generalui.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: